 Online company stores help by centralizing control of your brand image across branch networks or even international boundaries.
 Having a single source for promotional products or corporate apparel offers consistency in design, colour, or logo usage and controls your corporate identity.
 Online stores allows you to pre-approve use of your logo, preselect specific products, and control who places orders.

-2. Your promotional items look bad or they are poor quality.
+2. Your promotional materials look bad or they are poor quality.

 Back on the trade show floor, the question your rep is getting might sound like this: “What’s your company name, I can’t really read it?” or worse yet, “I got a pen from you last year, I’ll send you the bill for the shirt I had to replace because it leaked.”
 It happens.
 Every single piece of promotional or branded material you produce sends a message about your company and establishes your credibility and reputation.